scottyhq/cb-resources/docs/technical-resources/patterns/meta.md

 ## Binder sandboxes

-## Integration of multiple notebooks 1: Pickle

-## Integration of multiple notebooks 2: Jupyter Books
+## Integrating and harmonizing notebooks: Jupyter Books

 ## More on git: Clones in relation to Forks

-## More on Jupyter 1: Commonly used libraries for meta-tasks
+## More on Jupyter 1: Commonly used Python libraries for meta-tasks

+- Pickle: An easy way to share data structures across notebooks.
+[Here is an introductory blog.](https://betterprogramming.pub/dont-fear-the-pickle-using-pickle-dump-and-pickle-load-5212f23dbbce)
+    - Notebooks tend to grow until they become unwieldy.
+A natural step is to break them down into smaller conceptual blocks.
+    - Pickle facilitates 'picking up where the previous notebook left off'.

 ## More on Jupyter 2: Magic